tobiasparaiso/hellobrave/README.md

 ## Steps to built the project in AWS with Jenkins Pipeline
 - Install one instance of Jenkins;
 - Install docker and git in the Jenkins istance;
-- Configure a Docker Credential to docker-registry secret in [k8s.yaml](kubernetes/k8s.yaml);
+- Configure a Docker Credential to docker-registry secret in [k8s.yaml](kubernetes/k8s.yaml) as described in https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/;
 - Create necessary credentials on Jenkins alike [this print](Jenkins_Pipeline_Credentials.PNG);
 - Create new pipeline job on Jenkins with custom variables (Type: pipeline.
 Parameters: alike [this print](Jenkins_Pipeline_Setup_Cluster_Parameters.PNG)) and use the Jenkinsfile on repo.